alshedivat/al-folio/_posts/2024-01-07-python-quirks.md

 The square of 3 is 9.
 ```

-However, when the two iterables have different lenghts, `zip` will emit as many elements as the shortest of them:
+However, when the two iterables have different lenghts, `zip` will only emit as many elements as the shortest of them:

 ```python
 xs = list(range(4))